China Prepares Moon Probe To Bring Back Lunar Rocks - UrduPoint

 If successfully launched, the probe is expected to land on the moon in late November and collect material during one lunar day -- equivalent to around 14 Earth days.

-The samples will be returned to Earth in a capsule programmed to land in Inner Mongolia in early December, according to US space agency NASA.
+The samples will be returned to Earth in a capsule programmed to land in northern China's Inner Mongolia region in early December, according to US space agency NASA.

 The mission is technically challenging and involves several innovations not seen during previous attempts at collecting moon rocks, said Jonathan McDowell, an astronomer at the Harvard-Smithsonian Center for Astrophysics.